We have five factories and 19 years of experience in plant extracts

 1.1 Antioxidant Properties

-One of the primary roles of Lycopene in health is its function as an antioxidant.
+One of the primary roles of lycopene in health is its function as an antioxidant.
 Antioxidants are substances that help protect the body from damage caused by free radicals, which are unstable molecules that can damage cells and contribute to aging and various diseases.
 Lycopene is particularly effective at neutralizing singlet oxygen, a type of free radical that can cause cellular damage.
-By scavenging these harmful molecules, Lycopene helps to prevent oxidative stress and the damage it can cause.
+By scavenging these harmful molecules, lycopene helps to prevent oxidative stress and the damage it can cause.

 1.2 Anti-Inflammatory Effects